Expanded Health Profile (CBC, CMP 14 + LP)

-The Essential Health Screen is the gold standard of laboratory tests used by physicians for a comprehensive view of overall health status.
+The Expanded Health Profile is the standard of laboratory tests used by physicians for a comprehensive view of overall health status.
 When used in concert, these collaborative tests provide information on numerous medical conditions and diseases.
-Health Testing Centers provides these tests in an economical package, that has been our most frequently ordered test over the last 30 years.
-The Essential Health Screen includes the following:
+Health Testing Centers provides these tests in a profile, that is our most frequently ordered test.
+The Expanded Health Profile includes the following:

 - Complete Blood Count with Differential (CBC)

 - Lipid Profile

 Below you will find additional details on each of these components.
 Combined, these labs provide a great baseline of measurement that can be used to determine if additional testing might be appropriate.